Search

 • Witnesses and Charges

-• International Implications
+• Investigation and International Cooperation

-Legal Proceedings in Baltic Sea Cable Damage
+Legal Proceedings in the Baltic Sea Cable Damage Case

-By James Pomfret
+By James Pomfret and Anne Kauranen

 HONG KONG, Jan 20 (Reuters) - A lawyer for a Chinese captain of a Hong Kong-registered ship alleged to have damaged undersea cables in the Baltic Sea said on Tuesday 18 witnesses would be called to testify in the case.

-Wan Wenguo, the captain of the container ship NewNew Polar Bear, is alleged to have caused "criminal damage" to an underwater natural gas pipeline and submarine telecom cables between Finland and Estonia on October 8, 2023, according to a Hong Kong charge sheet reviewed by Reuters.
+Wan Wenguo, the captain of the container ship Newnew Polar Bear, is alleged to have caused "criminal damage" to an underwater natural gas pipeline and submarine telecom cables between Finland and Estonia on October 8, 2023, according to a Hong Kong charge sheet reviewed by Reuters.

-The Baltic Sea region has been on high alert for sabotage after a series of outages of power cables, gas pipelines and telecoms since Russia began its full-scale invasion of Ukraine in early 2022.
+The Baltic Sea region has been on high alert for sabotage after a series of outages involving power cables, gas pipelines and telecoms since Russia began its full-scale invasion of Ukraine in early 2022.

 Chung told reporters 10 witnesses would testify for the criminal damage charge, including crew members, Hong Kong officials, and two experts in maritime matters.
 The maximum punishment is two years in prison, Chung added.